Norton Rose Fulbright Canada LLP

 - Successfully represented a pipeline company in relation to litigation involving a judicial review of the National Energy Board's approval of a pipeline expansion, as initiated by a number of Indigenous groups

 - Successfully resisted a judicial review application that challenged the satisfaction of approval conditions on a pipeline project

 - The Legal 500 Canada: Dispute Resolution - Alberta (Rising Star), 2021-2023

 Co-chair, National Aboriginal Law Conference 2019

 - Calgary Bar Association

-- Vice Chair, Canadian Bar Association: Aboriginal Law South Section
+- Chair, Canadian Bar Association: Aboriginal Law South Section

 - Volunteer, Dr. Gordon Higgins Junior High School, Partnership in Education program of our Calgary office, 2012-present